mmore500/mmore500.github.io/_posts/2018-01-21-my-record-keeping-setup.md

 I'll wait.

 June of last year, I got my hands on a copy of Sedaris' *Theft by Finding*.
-In this volume, Sedaris presents a glimpse of his diaries.
+This volume presents an (edited) glimpse of Sedaris' diaries.
 Many entries are just a few sentences.

 > May 17, 1979